Phenixis/portfolio/README.md

     - [ ] Enter car details (brand, version, year, gas type, etc.)
     - [ ] Enter fuel consumption (total distance, current distance at filling time, volume of fuel entered, total price)
     - [ ] Enter files (insurance, MOT, grey card, etc.)
+- [ ] When signing up with an already existing email, ask the user to log in
+- [ ] Make it possible to paste the password in the login form

 ### Official V1